chivequiachon/portal46/README.md

 # Basic Architecture
 This web application will be hosted using Heroku (free dyno).
 Apart from that, information regarding these 2 groups and download links/urls will be stored in a google spreadsheet for easy updates and maintenance (this infos will be retrieved using Google App Script).

+# Git Branches
+- feature(s) -> Each feature will have its own feature branches.
+- develop -> All feature branches will be merged here and will be deployed to the staging.
+It will then undergo automated tests and if everything is fine, it will then be deployed to production.
+- master -> The branch containing the code used in the production environment.